 A well-documented study of the effectiveness of using Snapchat as a marketing channel

 Jumping into (the right) conclusions

-The seven individual cases unanimously show that Snapchat is more than capable of driving incremental effect.
+The seven individual cases unanimously show that Snapchat is very effective in driving incremental business.
 In addition to the results in each of the seven cases, commonalities across the cases have been explored.